emasuncion/mochavue/README.md

-# mochavue
+# Mocha+Chai with Vue.js

-> This is a sample project to demonstrate Mocha+Chai with Nuxt.js
+> This is a sample project to demonstrate Mocha+Chai with Vue.js and Nuxt.js as the framework

 ## Build Setup